Chapter 4 Type System

 Union Types

 A union type (also called sum type or tagged union) can hold one of several variants.
-Each variant can have its own fields:
+Each variant optionally carries a payload of a single type (use a struct for several fields):

 let s Shape.Circle(5.0)